image

 Vendor Registration

-Applicants are required to submit a signed W-9 and voided check electronically via the ERP system.
+Suppliers are required to submit a signed W-9 and voided check electronically via the ERP system.
 Note, for suppliers outside the United States, please visit this page for more information on required IRS form(s) in lieu of W-9.

-Eligible vendors that wish to claim a minority status are allowed to self-certify but are encouraged to register with Florida Department of Management Services to receive an official Minority Certification Form.
+Eligible suppliers that wish to claim a minority status are allowed to self-certify but are encouraged to register with Florida Department of Management Services to receive an official Minority Certification Form.
 Please visit our Supplier Diversity page for more details.

 All vendors are subject to Federal Debarment Requirements and must must comply with e-Verify Registration Requirements pursuant to Section B. 3. of Florida Polytechnic University Purchase Order Terms and Conditions.
 If services will be on or involving University property, the supplier must carry at least $1 million in General Liability Insurance.